shopware/shopware/adr/2023-05-10-experimental-features.md

 ### Database Migrations

 As said earlier data from experimental features needs to be migrated if the underlying structure changes, so that no customer data is lost.
-But additionally, we also provide a blue/green compatible migration system, this means that all destructive changes to the DB layout (e.g. dropping a table or column) can only be done in a major version and can not happen immediately.
+Additionally, we also provide a blue/green compatible migration system, this means that all destructive changes to the DB layout (e.g. dropping a table or column) can only be done in a major version and can not happen immediately.
 As blue/green compatibility is a overall system property we can't exclude `@experimental` features from that.

 ### API

 API routes and also entity definitions (that automatically will be mapped to the auto-generated CRUD-API) can be marked as experimental, meaning that they are also not covered by the backwards compatibility promise.
 The experimental state then will be reflected in the OpenAPI definition for those routes.
+To declare an API route experimental:
-To do so add the `Experimental` tag to the OpenApi definition of the route and add a hint that that route currently still is experimental in the summary for that route, and use the `@experimental` annotation on the entity definition class.
+ - Add the `Experimental` tag to the OpenApi definition of the route
+ - Add a hint that that route currently still is experimental in the summary for that route
+ - Use the `@experimental` annotation on the entity definition class.

 ### Admin

-Modules, Components, Services, etc. can be marked as experimental, meaning that they are not covered by the backwards compatibility promise.
+Modules, Components, Services, etc. can be marked as experimental, meaning that they are not covered by our backwards compatibility promise.

 ```js
 /**